Communication-Efficient Distributed SVD via Local Power Iterations: Introduction

 \section{Introduction}

 In this paper we consider the truncated singular value decomposition (SVD) which has broad applications in machine learning, such as dimension reduction~\cite{wold1987principal}, matrix completion~\cite{candes2009exact}, and information retrieval~\cite{deerwester1990indexing}.
-Given a matrix $\A \in \RB^{n \times d}$, we seek to compute the top $k$ ($k < \min \{ d, n \}$) singular vectors of $\A$ (denoted $\V_k \in \RB^{d \times k}$).
-The power method, and its variants such as Krylov subspace methods, are standard approaches to the truncated SVD.
+Let $\a_1, \cdots, \a_n \in \RB^d$ be sampled i.i.d.\ from some fixed but unknown distribution.
+The goal is to compute the $k$ ($k < \min \{ d, n \}$) singular vectors of $\A \triangleq [\a_1, \ldots, \a_n]^\top \in \RB^{n \times d}$.
+Let $\V_k \in \RB^{d \times k}$ contain the top $k$ singular vectors.
+The power iteration and its variants such as Krylov subspace iterations are common approaches to the truncated SVD.
 They have $\OM (n d)$ space complexity and $\OM (n d k)$ per-iteration time complexity.
 They take $\tilde{\OM} ( \log \frac{d}{\epsilon} ) $ iterations to converge to $\epsilon$ precision, where $\tilde{\OM}$ hides the spectral gap and constants \cite{golub2012matrix,saad2011numerical}.

-When both $n$ and $d$ are big, the data matrix $\A \in \RB^{n\times d}$ may not fit in the memory.
-Thus, the standard single-machine algorithms can be infeasible.
-Parallel power method is a feasible and practical approach to large-scale truncated SVD.
-We can partition the rows of $\A $ among $m$ worker nodes (see Figure~\ref{fig:illustrate}(a)) and let the nodes jointly perform the computation (see Figure~\ref{fig:illustrate}(b)).
-In every iteration, every node performs $\OM (\frac{n d k}{m})$ computation (suppose the load is balanced), and the server performs merely $\OM (d k^2)$ computation.
-In every iteration, two rounds of communications are required, and the total word complexity can be $\OM (d k m)$ or $\OM (d k \log m)$, depending on the computer network structure.
+When either $n$ or $d$ is big, the data matrix $\A \in \RB^{n\times d}$ may not fit in the memory, making standard single-machine algorithms infeasible.
+A distributed power iteration is feasible and practical for large-scale truncated SVDs.
+In particular, we partition the rows of $\A $ among $m$ worker nodes (see Figure~\ref{fig:illustrate}(a)) and let the nodes perform power iterations in parallel (see Figure~\ref{fig:illustrate}(b)).
+In every iteration, every node performs $\OM (\frac{n d k}{m})$ FLOPs (suppose the load is balanced), while the server performs only $\OM (d k^2)$ FLOPs.